Skip to content

 Install Headless Plugins

-In order for your WordPress environment to become “headless”, Atlas can install the WPGraphQL, Faust.js and WP Engine Atlas Headless Extension plugins.
+In order for your WordPress environment to become “headless”, our Headless Platform can install the WPGraphQL, Faust.js and WP Engine Atlas Headless Extension plugins.

 Install Headless Plugins